Got guests staying the night and need breakfast ideas? Try these stress-free, make-ahead meals…

 - 1 ½ cups canned black beans, rinsed and drained

 - 1 cup grated cheddar and jack cheese

 - Sour cream and avocado to garnish

-- Melt 2 tbsp. butter in nonstick skillet over medium heat.
+- Melt 2 tbsp. butter in a nonstick skillet over medium heat.
 Add onion, sauté until almost translucent.
 Add cumin, salt & pepper.
 Add bell pepper and cook 2-3 minutes.
 Then add garlic, cook for 1 minute.

 - Pour in eggs, scramble with vegetables until cooked.

-- Melt remaining butter in pan and add potatoes.
+- Melt remaining butter in a pan and add potatoes.
 Fry potatoes until golden brown on all sides.

 - Return egg mixture to the pan with potatoes.
 Add Mrs. Renfro’s Habanero Salsa and black beans, stir and heat for 1-2 minutes.